suobset/iCons/README.md

-# iCons
+# Kush | iCons: Apollo 11

-This is a repository to hold all the programs/software I create for iCons.
+This is a repository to hold all Code/Software related contributions to projects I have done under the Integrated Concentration in Science (iCons) Program along with the College of Natural Sciences at University of Massachusetts, Amherst.
 Mostly Web Dev.

 ## iCons 1: Case Study 2 (Team 6 Hydrogen Viewer)

+A website which was created as an extension to our Poster.
+Our Research was "Filling in gap of ways to make Hydrogen Energy more Accessible and Reliable".
+The website was created as an interactive means for the audience to view the data and the future scope of the project in an interactove manner.

+<a href="https://suobset.github.io/iCons/iCons1-CS2/">Click here for the website</a>

-All the code for the website is in the "iCons1-CS2" folder, or alternatively you can also <a href="https://suobset.github.io/iCons1-CS2">Click Here</a>
+All the code for the website is in the "iCons1-CS2" folder of the parent Github repository of this website, or alternatively you can also <a href="https://suobset.github.io/iCons1-CS2">Click Here</a>

 -Kush